PyO3/pyo3/README.md

 }
 ```

 On windows and linux, you can build normally with `cargo build --release`.
-On Mac OS, you need to set additional linker arguments.
+On macOS, you need to set additional linker arguments.
 One option is to compile with `cargo rustc --release -- -C link-arg=-undefined -C link-arg=dynamic_lookup`, the other is to create a `.cargo/config` with the following content:

 ```toml
 [target.x86_64-apple-darwin]